jewel/clearskies/protocol/core.md

   ID, and using the other half to decrypt the key file.

 * Access code passphrases have the same issues as master passwords.

+* The file metadata should have its own utime, separate from the utime for the file contents.
+Otherwise, someone could run something like `chmod a+r -R .` on an out-of-sync share and hose the other end.